Mixed Tensors of the General Linear Supergroup: Multiplicities and tensor quotients

 \begin{lem} $R(\lambda)$ has superdimension $\neq 0$ if and only if $l(\lambda) \leq m-n$. \end{lem}

-\begin{bew} This follows from the commutative diagram above.
+\begin{proof} This follows from the commutative diagram above.
 Use the bijection between the highest weights of $GL(d)$ and bipartitions of length $\leq m-n$ to choose for any $(m|n)$-cross bipartition $\lambda$ the irreducible highest weight module $L(wt(\lambda))$.
 By the commutativity the indecomposable module $R(\lambda)$ has to map to $L(wt(\lambda))$.
-Its superdimension is the dimension of $L(wt(\lambda))$. \end{bew}
+Its superdimension is the dimension of $L(wt(\lambda))$. \end{proof}

-The mixed tensors form a pseudoabelian tensor subcategory of $\calR_{mn}$.
+The mixed tensors form a pseudoabelian tensor subcategory $T$ of $\calR_{m|n}$.
 It is closed under duals ($T(r,s)^{\vee} = T(s,r)$) and contains the identity.
 The functor of Weissauer can be restricted to $T$.
 Let us denote by $\NN$ the tensor ideal of negligible morphisms \cite{Heidersdorf-semisimple} \cite{Andre-Kahn}.

-\begin{thm} The functor $\rho_T : T \to Rep(Gl(m-n)) \otimes svec $ factorises over $T/\NN$ and defines an equivalence of tensor categories It maps the element $R(\lambda)$ to the irreducible element $L(wt(\lambda))$. \end{thm}
+\begin{thm} The functor $\rho_T : T \to Rep(GL(m-n)) \otimes svec $ factorises over $T/\NN$ and defines an equivalence of tensor categories It maps the element $R(\lambda)$ to the irreducible element $L(wt(\lambda))$. \end{thm}

-\begin{bew} The functor will factorize if $\rho_T$ is full \cite{Heidersdorf-semisimple}.
+\begin{proof} The functor will factorize if $\rho_T$ is full \cite{Heidersdorf-semisimple}.
 This follows from the commutative diagram since an indecomposable module maps to an irreducible module. $R(\lambda) \mapsto L(wt(\lambda))$ is forced by the commutativity of the diagram.
-By the bijection between highest weights of $Gl(m-n)$ and bipartitions of lenght $\leq m-n$ the functor is one-to-one on objects.
-Fully faithful follows from Schur's lemma in the semisimple tensor category $T/\NN$. \end{bew}
+By the bijection between highest weights of $GL(m-n)$ and bipartitions of lenght $\leq m-n$ the functor is one-to-one on objects.
+Fully faithful follows from Schur's lemma in the semisimple tensor category $T/\NN$. \end{proof}

+Theorem \ref{tensor-equivalence} plays a crucial role in \cite{Heidersdorf-semisimple}.
+An analogous theorem holds in the orthosymplectic case \cite{Comes-Heidersdorf}.
 The following proposition is a simple combinatorial exercise.

 \begin{prop} Let $\lambda$ be a bipartition of length $\leq m-n$.
 Then $d(\lambda) = 0$.
 In particular the maximal atypical $R(\lambda)$ with $sdim R(\lambda) \neq 0$ are irreducible. \end{prop}